USS LST-325: USS LST Ship Memorial Museum

 The USS LST Memorial, Inc., a group of retired military men, acquired Syros in 2000.
 They travelled to Greece, made the necessary repairs to the ship and sailed her back to the United States, arriving in Mobile Harbor on 10 January 2001.
 In 2003, LST-325 made a sentimental journey up the Mississippi and Ohio rivers.
 The 10-day stop in Evansville, Indiana, allowed more than 35,000 people to take a tour.
 In May and June 2005, she sailed up the east coast under her own power for a 60-day tour of several ports, visiting Alexandria, Virginia, and Buzzard's Bay, Boston, Gloucester, Massachusetts.
 LST-325 is one of only two navigable LSTs in operation in the U.S. The only other is in daily use as a ferry between Orient, New York and New London, Connecticut.
 Formerly the list included the dredge MV Columbia which was scrapped in 2022.
 On 1 October 2005, Evansville, Indiana, became her home port (although she still visits other ports each year).

-Evansville

-During World War II, the Evansville, Indiana, riverfront was transformed into a 45 acre shipyard to produce LSTs.
-At its peak, the Evansville Shipyard employed a workforce of over 19,000 and completed two of these massive ships per week, becoming the largest inland producer of LSTs in the US.
-Although the Evansville Shipyard was originally contracted to build 24 ships, the city would eventually produce 167 LSTs and 35 other vessels.
-LST-325 is now home ported in Evansville as a memorial museum to LSTs and the city's war effort.